• Skip to primary navigation

 This recipe is even easier than most biscotti recipes.
 Traditionally, biscotti dough is formed into one or more logs before baking.
 The batter for Double Chocolate Passover Biscotti is just spread into loaf pans like when baking brownie or cake batter.

-1 Double Chocolate Pasover Biscotti balanced on the edge of a mug of coffee
+A chocolate biscotti balanced on the edge of a mug of coffee.

 After baking and cooling in the pan for about 25 minutes, the loaf is turned out onto a cutting board and sliced into biscotti.
 The biscotti are lined up on a baking tray and baked again for about 35 minutes to create the perfect crunch.